GuillaumeRouja/2017-C-game-Marmotsw/README.md

 It's a 10 levels platform game with an increasing difficulty.
 Built upon my previous Mario Sokoban project.
 I changed the concept and added many features (items,ennemies,music,etc).

-Please download the .rar file or the executable:
+Please download Marmotsw.rar or install_Marmotsw.exe in the Install folder if you want to have a go.

 NB: I provide all the code and game files, except the music folder as my project exceeded the limit of 100 files.